-Even if we initially meet the listing requirements of the NYSE Amex and other applicable NYSE Amex rules, we may not be able to continue to satisfy these requirements and rules.
+Although we will list our securities on the NYSE Amex, we may not be able to continue to satisfy the listing requirements and rules.
 If we are unable to satisfy the NYSE Amex criteria for maintaining our listing, our securities could be subject to delisting.
 To qualify for continued listing on the NYSE Amex, we must meet the following criteria:

-- (i) Our shareholders' equity must be at least \$2,000,000 and we must not have sustained losses from continuing operations and/or net losses in two of our three most recent fiscal years; or (ii) our shareholders' equity must be at least \$4,000,000 and we must not have sustained losses from continuing operations and/or net losses in three of our four most recent fiscal years; or (iii) our shareholders' equity must be at least \$6,000,000 and we must not have sustained losses from continuing operations and/or net losses from continuing operations and/or net losses in our five most recent fiscal years; - The number of our securities held by non-affiliates must equal at least 200,000; - The market value of our securities must not be less than \$1,000,000 for 90 consecutive days; - We must have at least 300 shareholders; and - We must have adopted NYSE Amex's mandated corporate governance measures, including a Board of Directors comprised of a majority of independent directors, an Audit Committee comprised solely of independent directors and the adoption of a code of ethics among other items.
+- (i) Our shareholders' equity must be at least \$2,000,000 and we must not have sustained losses from continuing operations and/or net losses in two of our three most recent fiscal years; or (ii) our shareholders' equity must be at least \$4,000,000 and we must not have sustained losses from continuing operations and/or net losses in three of our four most recent fiscal years; or (iii) our shareholders' equity must be at least \$6,000,000 and we must not have sustained losses from continuing operations and/or net losses in our five most recent fiscal years; - The number of our securities held by non-affiliates must equal at least 200,000; - The market value of our securities must not be less than \$1,000,000 for 90 consecutive days; - We must have at least 300 shareholders; and - We must have adopted NYSE Amex's mandated corporate governance measures, including a Board of Directors comprised of a majority of independent directors, an Audit Committee comprised solely of independent directors and the adoption of a code of ethics among other items.

-If the NYSE Amex does not list our securities, or subsequently delists our securities from trading, we could face significant consequences, including:
+If the NYSE Amex delists our securities from trading, we could face significant consequences, including:

-- a limited availability for market quotations for our securities; - reduced liquidity with respect to our securities; - a determination that our common stock is a "penny stock," which will require brokers trading in our common stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our common stock; - limited amount of news and analyst coverage; and - a decreased ability to issue additional securities or obtain additional financing in the future.
+- a limited availability for market quotations for our securities; - reduced liquidity with respect to our securities; - a determination that our common stock is a "penny stock," which will require brokers trading in our - · common stock to adhere to more stringent rules and possibly result in a reduced level of trading - activity in the secondary trading market for our common stock; - · limited amount of news and analyst coverage; and - a decreased ability to issue additional securities or obtain additional financing in the future.